submit_button()WP 3.1.0

 $name(string)

-True if the output button should be wrapped in a paragraph tag, false otherwise.
+Set to true if the button needs to be wrapped in a <p> tag.

 Default: true